I am new to your blog and I truly love it……and your sense of humor (probably cuz that is mine!).

 I know that you designers are collapsing with shadenfreudic glee, because this has happened to all of us.

 But oh man.
 I’ve got it.

-“Gina, get Norbar on the phone and please order 6 yards of Navy cotton to go with the Lee Jofa.
-And call Carmela and tell her that we’re doing a little something extra for the drapes that she’s gonna love.
+“Gina, get Norbar on the phone, and please order 6 yards of Navy cotton to go with the Lee Jofa.
+And, when you have a sec, call Carmela and tell her that we’re doing a little something extra for the drapes that she’s gonna love.
 No extra charge. (hehe) And then get me a glass of chilled rose.
 Thanks, hun.”